maubanel/UE5-CPP-Overview/strings/README.md

 ##### `Step 7.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now that we can concatonate, we should clean up and explain what our program is doing.
+Now that we can concatenate, we should clean up and explain what our program is doing.
 Lets add a title then explain what each line is doing.

+When you run the program it should be a lot clearer to what we are trying to express.

 ![add strings to program](images/addStrings.png)